heygrady/react-redux-notes/react-redux-starter-kit-todos.md

 touch src/routes/Todos/index.js
 ```

-##### `src/routes/Todos/index.js`
+### Todos Route: `src/routes/Todos/index.js`
-We need to add some boilerplate code to your route file.
+We need to add some boilerplate code to our route file.
 You can see the way the router itself is configured by checking in the [`src/routes/index.js`](https://github.com/davezuko/react-redux-starter-kit/blob/master/src/routes/index.js) file.
 By default your app is configured to allow for lazy-loading of routes.
 This is an important consideration for large apps and it's easy enough to support it from the very beginning.
 You don't have to know exactly how all of this magic works but you need understand that it's important.
-Under the hood we're [using Webpack's code-splitting feature](https://webpack.github.io/docs/code-splitting.html) to make sure the code bundles created by Webpack are as small as possible.
+Under the hood we're [using Webpack's code-splitting feature](https://webpack.github.io/docs/code-splitting.html) for performance.

 ```js
 import { injectReducer } from '../../store/reducers'